zilishen/documentation/content/nms/nim/how-to/app-protect/setup-waf-config-management.md

 ---

 ## Setup Compiler Resource Pruning
-You can setup automatic compiler resource pruning for the following compiler resources:
+You can configure the following compiler resources to prune automatically:
 - Compiled Security Policies
 - Compiled Security Log Profiles
 - Attack Signatures
 - Threat Campaigns

-In the case of `compiled security policies` and `compiled security log profiles`, the definition of the `security policy` and/or `security log profile` is not removed, it is only the compiled bundles associated with those resources that are removed.
+In the case of `compiled security policies` and `compiled security log profiles`, the definition of the `security policy` and/or `security log profile` is not removed.
+Only the compiled bundles associated with those resources are removed.

-In order to enable automatic compiler resource pruning please follow these steps:
+To enable automatic compiler resource pruning, please follow these steps:

 1. Log in to the management plane host using SSH.
 1. Open the `/etc/nms/nms.conf` file for editing.
-1. Update the `policy_manager` field to contain the desired `time to live` values for each resource type, see the following snippet for an example of adding the necessary fields under `integrations`->`policy_manager`:
+1. Update the `policy_manager` field to contain the desired `time to live` values for each resource type; see the following snippet for an example of adding the necessary fields under `integrations`->`policy_manager`:

     ```yaml
     integrations: